Why Meaningful Youth Engagement and Co-Leadership?

 “Meaningful adolescent and youth engagement is an inclusive, intentional, mutually-respectful partnership.” -Global Consensus Statement on Meaningful Adolescent and Youth Engagement

 Young people’s choices and opportunities define both the present and future of our world.
-Any efforts to achieve gender equity and eliminate poverty, including the achievement of the UN Sustainable Development Goals, relies on their meaningful engagement in the policies and programs that impact their lives and communities.
-Yet, all too often, youth are not in positions of direct authority or influence on their own lives, nor are they supported to meaningfully engage with decision-makers and influencers who are.
-Now, a growing movement is opting to change this by calling for radical inclusion and meaningful youth engagement.
+Any efforts to achieve gender equity and eliminate poverty, including the achievement of the UN Sustainable Development Goals, relies on their meaningful engagement and youth leadership.
+As critical stakeholders in the future of our planet, young people have a right to design and lead on policies and programs that impact them and their community.
+Yet, all too often, youth — especially those holding other marginalized identities — are not in positions of power and do not have opportunities to influence and dialogue with decision-makers who hold those positions.
+Now, a growing movement is opting to change this by calling for meaningful youth engagement and diverse, intergenerational leadership.

 Since the very first Women Deliver Conference in London in 2007, Women Deliver supported young people’s participation in the global conversation.
 Recognizing the importance of having young people in the room and ensuring their voices are heard, in 2010, we launched the award-winning Young Leaders Program.